 HP® OfficeJet Pro® 8710 – $129.99 on Amazon

 The HP OfficeJet Pro 8710 is an economical all-in-one printer with print/copy/scan options and an easy to use LCD touchscreen.
 Capture memories with an assortment of paper types, including glossy, matte and professional photo paper.
 The printer uses black, cyan, magenta and yellow HP 952 ink cartridges, which are sold in a standard yield and high yield size.
 High yield cartridges are filled with more ink, making them a better option if you plan to print several cards.
-Original HP brand high yield 952XL black cartridges are sold for $43.99, printing 2,000 pages.
-Each individual color cartridge is $33.99 and prints 1,600 pages.
+HP high yield 952XL black cartridges print 2,000 pages and each individual color cartridge prints 1,600 pages.
 LD brand compatible HP 952 cartridges are a great value at just $13.99 for the XL black cartridge and $12.99 for each compatible color HP 952 cartridge!

 - Quick and easy set up